 1. First and foremost, get TEFL certified with an internationally recognized TEFL/TESOL certification.
 You don't need to posses prior professional teaching experience or a degree in education, but reputable schools abroad are looking to hire teachers with a verified level of training for teaching English as a foreign language.
 You shouldn't expect to get hired as an English teacher simply because you speak English.
 Not only will obtaining a TEFL certification be essential in helping you land a job, it will help you keep your job because you will be an effective, prepared, and competent teacher.

 2. Hiring seasons are crucial.
 The majority of South American schools hire teachers during February and March and again in July and August.
-In Central American countries like Costa Rica, the hiring seasons tend to be in January and June or July.
-In a limited number of countries like Mexico and Nicaragua, language schools are hiring on a need basis throughout the year.
+In a limited number of countries like Mexico & Cost Rica, language schools are hiring on a need basis throughout the year.
 To learn more, read What Are Hiring Seasons for Teaching English Abroad?

 3. Be prepared to interview in person for the majority of countries in South and Central America.
 Although it’s possible to find jobs in advance in Latin America, the majority of schools in the region do not recruit from abroad like in other parts of the world.
 During the hiring seasons, hundreds, if not thousands of English teaching jobs turn over in the major cities.
 Going to another country without a job lined up might seem daunting, but this is common practice in Latin America, and if you follow our advice throughout the hiring process, you WILL be successful.
 Most people find a job within a couple weeks and begin working soon afterwards.

-5. Dress professionally and conservatively.
+5. Dress professionally and conservatively when applying for jobs.
 For guys, a shirt and tie with trousers should be adequate.
 For women, dress pants or a skirt and a conservative top should suffice.
 It is also recommended to remove facial piercings and keep the tattoos covered if possible.
 Presentable appearance is important in Latin America.

 6. Head to the major cities.
 Larger cities like Bogota, Colombia; Santiago, Chile; Sao Paulo, Brazil; and San Jose, Costa Rica have more people, more schools, and therefore more jobs.
 If you have a smaller city or town in mind initially, go for it, but have a back-up plan to check out a larger city close by if you can’t find a job within a couple weeks.